devkine/godot-csharp-voxel-greedy/README.md

 ## Overview

-This project provides a clean base for building voxel games in Godot.
+This project provides a clean, heavily optimized base for building voxel games in Godot.
-It features a chunk-based world system with configurable chunk settings, async chunk generation, block placement and destruction, greedy meshing, and texture atlas support.
+It includes a configurable chunk-based world system, async chunk generation, block placement and destruction, greedy meshing, and texture atlas support.
+The project also makes heavy use of **Godot's RenderingServer** for better performance, helping the voxel world run fast and feel smooth during gameplay.

 ## Features